-Sp Mortgage Bank determines impairments for financial based on an expected credit loss model.
-The loss allowance for expected credit loss is measured and recognised for financial assets measured at amortised cost, financial assets measured at fair value through other comprehensive income, debt instruments, loan receivables, guarantees and loan commitments.
+Sp Mortgage Bank determines impairments for financial assets based on an expected credit loss model.
+The loss allowance for expected credit loss is measured and recognised for financial assets measured at amortised cost or financial assets measured at fair value through other comprehensive income, guarantees and off-balance sheet items.

-The methods and parameters used for expected credit loss calculation are discussed in more detail in the note 13 Impairment losses on financial assets.
+The methods and parameters used for expected credit loss calculation are discussed in more detail in the note 12 Impairment losses on financial assets.